 Welcome to the Garden Wormery Guide.
 In this blog we are going to look at how to set up your own wormery and the benefits of doing so.
-I’ve also put together a free ebook which you can download directly.
+I’ve also put together an ebook which you can download directly.
+Please click here for your copy.

 You may be surpised at what you read here.
 For example did you know that having your own wormery can save you money, help to protect the environment and give the kids some fun and education as well.